suelopoder/battleship/README.md

 ## TODO

+- user shouldn be able to play twice the same move
+- edit user boats
 - improve error feedback and validation for boat setup
 - generate valid set for AI
 - migrate most of the state to API